SRJPE/JPE-datasets/data-raw/standard-format-data-prep/README.md

                                           "stream" = "stream"))
 ```

-Standard releases and standard recaptures can be joined together on stream and release id
+**Joining releases and recaptures:** Standard releases and standard recaptures can be joined together on stream and release id

 ```{r}
 releases_and_recaptures <- dplyr::left_join(standard_release,